rubanaaz/student-rubanaaz-100daycoding/README.md

 Problem Statement: In this task, you'll work with logical bitwise operators.
 Data is stored in binary form, where 1 represents true and 0 represents false.
 Logical operators in C compare the bits of two numbers and return either 1 (true) or 0 (false) for each bit checked.

+📌Day 15: Array Manipulation

+Problem Statement:Starting with a 1-indexed array of zeros and a list of operations, for each operation add a value to each array element between two given indices, inclusive.
+Once all operations have been performed, return the maximum value in the array.